mgblackwater/stevekinney.net/content/courses/testing/spies.md

 This spy will watch the `console.log` function and record how many times it was called, the arguments passed to it, and other call details.

-## Example: Spying on Function Calls, Parameters, and return Values
+## Spying on Function Calls, Parameters, and Return Values

 Let’s go through an example where we spy on a function and verify its behavior.
 Consider a function that logs an error message when a ticket sale fails: